w3f/polkadot-wiki/docs/maintain/maintain-networks.md

 ### Wococo Test Network (inactive)

-Wococo used to be a test network of Polkadot built for testing bridges.
-The network has been shut down following the deployment of the bridge between Westend and Rococo.
+Wococo used to be a Polkadot test network for testing bridges.
+The network was shut down following the bridge between Westend and Rococo deployment.

 ## Differences